afroitz/tvrt-project/data/README.md

 - `/data/annotation_results/anno_02_annotated.csv`: The annotated dataset from the second iteration `/data/annotation_results/anno_02_positive-cleaned.csv`: Positive samples from the second iteration with message footers removed.
 Used for preparing the third iteration set.
 - `/data/annotation_results/anno_03_annotated.csv`: The annotated dataset from the third iteration
+- `/data/annotation_results/tvrt_dataset.csv`: The final dataset with the annotations

 ## `/data/tasks`